ETFs vs. Unit Trust / Mutual Fund: What's the Difference?

 What is an Index Tracker Fund?

-An index tracker fund is like a basket with a collection of shares in companies in the basket.
+An index tracker fund is a basket of shares in different listed companies.

 Actually, that’s just a description of an investment fund.

-What makes something an index tracker fund, is how the shares that go into the basket are selected.
+What defines an index tracker fund is how the shares that go into the basket are selected.

-Index Tracker funds seek to replicate the holdings (the shares in the basket) and performance of a specific market index.
-That means that the shares inside a tracker funds basket are selected on the basis of the market index the fund is replicating and not based on a fund managers selection.
+Index Tracker funds seek to replicate the holdings (the shares in the index) and performance of a specific market index.
+That means that the shares inside a tracker fund basket are selected on the basis of the market index the fund is replicating and not based on a fund manager’s selection.

 Investing in index tracker funds is also called passive investing.

-Initially, index funds were introduced to provide investors a low cost investment vehicle that allows for exposure to the many shares included in a market index.
+Initially, index funds were introduced to provide investors a low-cost investment vehicle that allowed for exposure to the many shares included in a market index.

-Popular indexes for U.S. market exposure include the S&P 500, Dow Jones Industrial Average and the Nasdaq Composite, for UK market exposure it’s the FTSE, for Europe, it’s the Eurostoxx, Hong Kong it’s the Hang Seng, for Australia it’s the ASX and so on.
+Popular indexes for U.S. market exposure include the S&P 500, Dow Jones Industrial Average and the Nasdaq Composite.
+For UK market exposure it’s the FTSE, for Europe it’s the Eurostoxx, for Hong Kong it’s the Hang Seng, for Australia it’s the ASX, and so on.

 How Do You Invest In Index Tracker Funds?

-The first thing you need to do is to set up an account on an online broker platform.
-Go here to learn how to select your online broker.
+The first thing you need to do is to set up an account on a digital investment platform.

 What Type of Index Tracker Fund Should You Choose?

-Your choice will be investing in an ETF, an “Exchange Traded Funds” or a Unit Trust Fund (also called a Mutual Fund).
+Your choice will be investing in an ETF, an “Exchange Traded Fund” or a Unit Trust Fund (also called a Mutual Fund).

-Both unit trust / mutual funds and ETFs hold portfolios of stocks and/or bonds and occasionally something more exotic, like precious metals or commodities, or even some property.
+Both unit trusts / mutual funds and ETFs hold portfolios of assets: stocks and/or bonds, property, and occasionally something more exotic, like precious metals or commodities.

-Both unit trust / mutual funds and ETFs must adhere to the same regulations covering what they can own, how much can be invested in any one share and how much money they can borrow in relation to the portfolio size, and more.
+Both unit trusts / mutual funds and ETFs must adhere to the same regulations which cover what they can own, how much can be invested in any one share, and how much money they can borrow in relation to the portfolio size, and much more.

 Beyond these requirements, their paths go different ways.